-Background Check
+K. Background Check

 A check of student's background by Verified Credentials and the WA Access To Criminal History (WATCH) for criminal history Information will be required at the time of admission.
 In addition, a Disclosure Statement to grant TCC a limited agency must be signed prior to beginning the nursing program.
 Certain crimes on the record may hinder the student's ability to achieve course expected outcomes.
 The clinical agency may not allow a student to enter their facility due to the results of the background inquiry.
 If this occurs, the Associate Dean for Nursing will inform the student of their options.
-See Students with Positive Background Check Results Policy in Appendix XIII.
+See Students with Positive Background Checks Policy in Appendix XIV.

-Drug Testing
+L. Drug Testing

 Drug testing is an expectation in various healthcare facilities.
 Students who enter the TCC nursing program should be aware that at any time they may be expected to undergo drug testing to meet clinical requirements.
-See "Substance Abuse Policy" (See Appendix XI) and "Drug Screening Policy" (see Table of Contents) in this handbook for specific requirements.
+See "Substance Abuse - General Policy Statement" and "Drug Screening Policy" in this handbook for specific requirements.

-Nursing Law
+M. Nursing Law